TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/characters.rst

 Programs
 --------

-**Programs** are commands or quick hacks that anyone that has a NET-capable device can run, and are much faster than coding a solution in the moment.
-Once purchased, they are saved in your user cloud storage and are always available.
+**Programs** are commands or quickhacks that anyone that has a NET-capable device can run, and are much faster than coding a solution in the moment.
+Software can easily be copied or traded; what you pay for is the storage (minidisc, thumbchip, optical shard, cloud storage, etc) and/or the compute time to compile or finetune it to your device.

 .. csv-table:: Programs
  :widths: 90, 10